METO 434 Air pollution Course Outline

 SUGGESTED TOPICS - Research Project Seminar:

-I have suggested some topics (in no particular order) here to get you started with your literature research, but you are encouraged to seek out a problem of special interest to you.
+Here are some suggested topics (in no particular order) here to get you started with your literature research, but you are encouraged to seek out a problem of special interest to you.
 Do not be afraid to choose an interdisciplinary, offbeat, or controversial topic, but subject your paper to your best scientific scrutiny and be prepared to defend your contentions to me, and to the class.

 • History of atmospheric chemistry